 For example, enter the following command to download the latest version of WordPress:

 27. uname command

-The uname command, short for Unix Name, will print detailed information about your Linux system like the machine name, operating system, and kernel.
+The uname or unix name command will print detailed information about your Linux system and hardware.
+This includes the machine name, operating system, and kernel.
 To run this command, simply enter uname into your CLI.

 28. top command

 The top command in Linux Terminal will display all the running processes and a dynamic real-time view of the current system.
 It sums up the resource utilization, from CPU to memory usage.

 The top command can also help you identify and terminate a process that may use too many system resources.